SatvikSarthak/appointmentManagementSystem/README.md

 Copy
 Edit
 MONGODB_URI=your_mongodb_connection_string
-OPENAI_API_KEY=your_openai_key
 JWT_SECRET=your_jwt_secret
 4. Run the Development Server
-bash
+node server.js
 Copy
 Edit
-npm run dev
-The app will be available at http://localhost:3000
+The app will be available at http://localhost:5001

 🌟 Future Integrations
 📂 Upload timetable via Excel file for auto-scheduling